Enet4/10xCloudChampion/journal.md

 Implemented demand rate increase.
 Added winning condition in the form of cards.

+## Day 20: 2023-11-27

+Implemented the missing routing logic for requests waiting to be routed.
+Tuned lots of the game's static parameters.
+Tweaked cards.
+Fixed a serious bug where
+request processed events were being handled at the wrong node.
+Implement presentation of energy consumption estimates and request drop/failure rates.
+Fixed missing bad request client spec spawns.

 ## Day 21: 2023-11-28

 Implemented UI for racks and datacenters,